-Very Simple Responsive Bar Chart With CSS JS (Free Download)
+Simple Responsive Bar Chart In HTML CSS (Free Download)

-Welcome to a tutorial on how to create a simple responsive bar chart with pure CSS and Javascript.
-So you may be looking for ways to create bar charts, but do not want to load any of those bloated complicated libraries.
-So here it is, a simple lightweight bar chart – Read on!
+Welcome to a tutorial on how to create a simple responsive bar chart in HTML and CSS.
+So you need to create a simple bar chart in your project?
+There’s no need to load complicated libraries, here’s how to create one yourself – Read on!

 TABLE OF CONTENTS